-Nicaragua: Percent rural population with access to drinking water: For that indicator, WHO/UNICEF provides data for Nicaragua from 1960 to 2018.
-The average value for Nicaragua during that period was percent with a minumum of percent in and a maximum of percent in .
+Nicaragua: Percent rural population with access to drinking water: For that indicator, WHO/UNICEF provides data for Nicaragua from 2000 to 2015.
+The average value for Nicaragua during that period was 29.5 percent with a minumum of 26.2 percent in 2000 and a maximum of 30.2 percent in 2003.
 See the global rankings for that indicator or use the country comparator to compare trends over time.

 Definition: The percentage of people using drinking water from an improved source that is accessible on premises, available when needed and free from faecal and priority chemical contamination.
 Improved water sources include piped water, boreholes or tubewells, protected dug wells, protected springs, and packaged or delivered water.